Buzdar, Maryam called in by NAB

 The condition of having 4/5 star rating was essential for obtaining L-2 liquor licence after the CM in 2009 approved a policy which restricted grant of L-2 Licence only to hotels having 4/5 star rating.
 The officers of the Excise and Taxation Department granted licence to the said hotel in 2019 in violation of the 2009 CM policy and without registering the licence of the Unicorn Prestigious Hotel from the Department of Tourist Services Punjab.

-Interestingly, the NAB documents state that “it has been alleged that Rs 50 million was taken as bribe for granting the illegal L-2 liquor licence.”
-It is important to mention here that in April 2019, the NAB had started verification process of two complaints against Buzdar.

-The CM was also accused of getting a helicopter for his official use insured for Rs 70 million instead of Rs 30 million.
-It was alleged Buzdar had directed to pay through a supplementary grant.
+Along with illegal awarding of liquor licence, the CM was also accused of getting a helicopter for his official use insured for Rs 70 million instead of Rs 30 million.
+It was alleged that Buzdar had directed to pay the insurance amount through a supplementary grant.